Korean War Legacy Project

 Role of the Navy

-Robert W. Stevens notes that the Korean War was largely a war involving the Army, Air Force, and Marines, but continues that the Navy also played an important support role in the war.
-He offers details of what the USS Boxer did to support the war effort.
-He concludes that he's sorry the war was never truly finished.
+Robert W. Stevens notes that the Korean War was largely a war involving the Army, Air Force, and Marines, but continues on stating that the Navy also played an important support role in the war.
+He offers details centered on what the USS Boxer did to support the war effort.
+He admits he is sorry the war was never truly ended.

 Tags: Chinese,Living conditions,North Koreans,South Koreans,Weapons